KalessinD/perl_mojox_http_async/README.md

     The instance of this class can work only with one domain and scheme: either HTTP or HTTPS.

+    This package uses "Time:HiRes" library.
+But the last one currently doesn't support Win32 platform.
+    It means that this package won't work on Win32 too.

 ### LICENSE

     This module is distributed under terms of Artistic Perl 5 license.